orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ### Mandatory reporting of exploited vulnerabilities and security incidents

-Stewards have obligation for mandatory reporting of exploited vulnerabilities and severe incidents.
+Stewards have obligation for mandatory reporting of attively exploited vulnerabilities and severe incidents.
 However, this obligation is more limited in scope than the one of manufacturers.

-First, Stewards are expected to report exploited vulnerabilities if they are involved in the development of the product.
+First, Stewards are expected to report actively exploited vulnerabilities if they are involved in the development of the product.
 This means that if the Steward is handling other elements than development (for example: finances only, and the Project is taking development decisions independently), the Steward does not report.

-This matches the typical configuration of the relations between Stewards and Projects, when stewards aren't directly involved in the development.
+This matches the typical configuration of the relations between Stewards and Projects, when Stewards aren't directly involved in the development.
 This is frequently the face for Foundations.
 In this case, the Steward has also no way to be aware of such an exploited vulnerability if not informed by the Project.
 The information that a vulnerability is being exploited might also come from external sources (like security researchers) and in this case, the Steward is not required